Looking at the LBPD

 Like most law enforcement agencies — they’ve been both admired and reviled.
 Brave and weak.
 Skilled and sloppy.
 Just like the rest of us mortals — they are imperfect.
 But the big difference is the police must do an impossible job (plus, face death every shift).

-Since the LBPD was founded the city population has increased nearly 10 times (from a low of 3,800 in 1880 to a high of 31,000 in 2000).
-Not to forget the 200,000+ visitors who might appear on peak summer weekends.
-And yet today — more than 150 years later — city law enforcement still keeps peace and order.
+Since the LBPD was founded the city’s population has increased nearly 10 times (from 3,800 in 1880 to 31,000 in 2000).
+Not to forget the 100,000+ visitors who might appear on peak summer weekends.
+And yet today — more than 150 years later — city law enforcement still maintains peace and order.

-As to department leadership, Henry Green was appointed “chief marshal” in 1870 at a $350 annual salary.
+As for Long Branch law enforcement leadership, Henry Green was appointed “chief marshal” in 1870 at a $350 annual salary.
 The force also grew to three marshals that year.
-After Green retired, LBPD leaders were Joseph V. West, then Charles Pitman Lloyd, then James W. Banford, and James Layton before Long Branch incorporated as a city in 1904.
+After Green retired, police leaders were: Joseph V. West, Charles Pitman Lloyd, James W. Banford, and James Layton before Long Branch incorporated as a city in 1904.

-Interestingly enough, prior to 1905 police officers were elected or appointed year to year.
-It wasn’t until Long Branch was reincorporated as a city that cops got tenure and a more modern police force emerged — 24 patrolmen were hired that year.
+Interestingly enough, prior to 1905 police officers were elected or appointed annually.
+It wasn’t until Long Branch was reincorporated as a city that cops got tenure and a modern police force first emerged — 24 new patrolmen were hired in 1905.
 Back then, officers wore white ribbon badges to identify themselves.
-According to a January 1948 Long Branch Daily Record story on the history of the LBPD, the first official act the city commissioners asked of law enforcement was to remove a foul-smelling pig sty.
+According to Long Branch Daily Record history of the LBPD, the first official act the city commissioners asked of law enforcement was to remove a foul-smelling pig sty.

 Members of the first permanent official police force in 1905 were: Joseph V. West, Salvinius T. Emmons, Frank B. Wheeler, Leonard S. Van Dyke, Joseph A. Poole, James H. Brown, John Kirby, Jr., Charles Phillips, William E. Miller, William D. Walling, Charles E. Clark, Manus McGarvey, Harry S. Clayton, Daniel S. Martin, Herman K. Emmons, Sr., Ivins Erricksen, Thomas Loprai, John Stilger, Patrick Callahan, William J. Nickson, John Havens, Augustus S. Voorhees, M.W.
 Lediard, and Michael Cunnen.

 The city’s longest serving chief of police was “Captain” James Layton, who was the top cop for 30 years.
-Beginning as a summer officer in July 1883 — he arrived when Long Branch was booming as a grand summer resort.
-In those times it took just 14 summer policemen to entertain (and protect) a nation.
-Considered a “good and great man” by many admirers, when he retired in 1918, Layton admitted that being “chief of police Is no bed of roses; far from it.”
-Back then the chief earned $1,320, the last one got $206,000.
+Beginning as a summer officer in July 1883 — he arrived when Long Branch was booming as a seashore resort destination.
+In that age it took just 14 summer policemen to entertain (and protect) a nation.
+Considered a “good and great man” by many admirers when he retired in 1918, Layton admitted that being “chief of police Is no bed of roses; far from it.”
+Back then the chief earned $1,320 (the last one got $206,000).
 Born in Howell Twp., Chief Layton died in December 1924.

-William Walling founded the city’s detective bureau in 1913.
-The Long Branch PBA was established in 1906 and the city police pension fund began in 1913.
-Regular evening motor patrols city-wide started in 1930.
-Cornelia Woolley Hopkins in 1931 became the first woman police commissioner, not only in Long Branch but in state history.
+The city’s detective bureau was created by William Walling in 1913; he later served as chief (1918-1926).
+The Long Branch PBA was established in 1906 and the city police pension fund started in 1913.
+Regular evening city-wide motor patrols began in 1930.
+Cornelia Woolley Hopkins became the first woman police commissioner in 1931, not only in Long Branch but in state history.

 LBPD Police Chiefs: